Repertoire Teacher Observation Walkthrough & Feedback App

 Does this replace my district’s evaluation platform?

-Repertoire can replace your district's evaluation platform, or work alongside it.
-Many of our users do their evidence collection and writing in Repertoire, then copy into another system.
+Repertoire can replace your district’s evaluation platform, or work alongside it.
+Many principals do their evidence collection and writing in Repertoire, then copy into another system.

 Can I use this on my phone?